Li Hongzhong

 Li Hongzhong (李鸿忠; born 13 August 1956) is a Chinese politician, who is currently the first-ranking vice chairperson of the Standing Committee of the National People's Congress and a member of the Politburo of the Chinese Communist Party.

 Born in Shenyang, Li spent much of his early career in Guangdong province, including as mayor, then party secretary of Shenzhen.
 He was transferred to Hubei province in 2007 and would go on to serve as Governor and party secretary there.
-He served as the Communist Party Secretary of Tianjin between 2016 and 2022.
+He served as the Party Secretary of Tianjin between 2016 and 2022.